-Try changing the name of the 'NI-488 INIT' to 'ZNI-488 INIT'.
-Because INIT files load in alphabetical order, the 'ZNI-488 INIT' will load last, preventing possible corruption from INIT files that load after it.
-If changing the name of the 'NI-488 INIT' does not solve the problem, another INIT file might have a conflict with the 'NI-488 INIT'.
+Try changing the name of the NI-488 INIT to ZNI-488 INIT.
+Because INIT files load in alphabetical order, the ZNI-488 INIT will load last, preventing possible corruption from INIT files that load after it.
+If changing the name of the NI-488 INIT does not solve the problem, another INIT file might have a conflict with the NI-488 INIT.
 Try removing some of your other INIT files.
 You can store them in a temporary folder, in case you need to reload them later.
-You can use the Extensions Manager control panel to disable certain extensions and control panels.
+If you are using System 7.5 or later, you can use the Extensions Manager control panel to disable certain extensions and control panels.